 Posted on October 16th, 2017 by Zane Cagle

 West Charter Oak Road Motorcycle Crash

-A 43 year-old Peoria man suffered severe blunt force trauma and internal bleeding from an motorcycle incident that occurred around 6 a.m. on Saturday.
+A 43 year-old Peoria man suffered severe blunt force trauma and internal bleeding from an motorcycle accident that occurred around 6 a.m. on Saturday.

 According to information provided by authorities, the driver of a car involved in the crash left the scene and returned a short time later to speak with officers.
 Information gathered by police indicated that the driver of the car was traveling eastbound on Charter Oak Road attempting to make a left hand turn when he collided with the westbound motorcycle.

 Traffic Errors Resulting in Serious Injury or Death